adammudrakdev/test_task_exirom/README.md

 full back-end experience: db, entities, repo, services,controllers, utils, validators, dtos, enums, exceptions everything here at your service;

-2) POST is slow intentionally to imitate all path of transaction.
-Refer [here](src/main/kotlin/com/example/test_task_exirom/service/subservices/CommonPaymentService.kt) and set Thread.sleep(0) to speed things up)))

-3) I decided to use two DBs - for transactions and merchants separately, since we have to know what merchants we work with before we work with them;
+2) I decided to use two DBs - for transactions and merchants separately, since we have to know what merchants we work with before we work with them;

-4) I implemented util functions as singleton Kotlin objects - this way, they can be reused just as functions, and there is no need in more than one instance per app;
+3) I implemented util functions as singleton Kotlin objects - this way, they can be reused just as functions, and there is no need in more than one instance per app;

-5) Where applicable, I added const val - to escape magic numbers as much as I can;
+4) Where applicable, I added const val - to escape magic numbers as much as I can;

-6) I provide custom date validator so that user can insert date in the way they are used to, not the way a programmer would do;
+5) I provide custom date validator so that user can insert date in the way they are used to, not the way a programmer would do;

-7) I decided to have higher level service - TransactionService - above AcquirerRouter because I need not only to get route, but also get transactions from db, for example, which is not Acquirer responsibility;
+6) I decided to have higher level service - TransactionService - above AcquirerRouter because I need not only to get route, but also get transactions from db, for example, which is not Acquirer responsibility;

-8) I decided to have global exception handler to clearly communicate errors in input to front instead of eating them backed-wise;
+7) I decided to have global exception handler to clearly communicate errors in input to front instead of eating them backed-wise;

-9) I used functional interface (one-function) PaymentService and used abstract class CommonPaymentService, since the task says that the logic of evaluation is the same for both A and B;

-10) From German, I heard that we temporarily store real card data in Redis.
+8) From German, I heard that we temporarily store real card data in Redis.
 Internal endpoints - are, say, for future another endpoint accessible only from redis container;

-11) When testing project against test data, do not hesitate to look to console - will see some service messages;
+9) When testing project against test data, do not hesitate to look to console - will see some service messages;

 ---
 ### You can also run this app in docker!
 Just run locally inside project folder: